Children & Young People

 - Wrexham BFI Mediatheque (the only one in Wales)

 Can I use the computers in the library?

 Yes, all libraries have computers and free internet access.
-However, you will need your parent or guardian with you the first time to sign a consent form to use them.
+However, you will need your parent or guardian to sign a consent form to use them.